 There are several factors involved as to determine whether you spend the first four semesters of the program studying in Linz or Graz.
 See program details (German only) for detailed information.
 The subjects and modules outlined for the 5th and 6th semesters of the program will be completed at the JKU Linz.

-Starting in the first semester, you will actively take part in internships together in small groups.
-Right at the start of the program you will learn about holding patient-doctor consultations, conducting medical examinations, and intervention techniques.
-The Clinical Skills Lab (simulation environment) prepares you for patient contact in a real-world environment.
+During the first semester and together in small groups, you will actively take part in an internship.
+Right from the start of the program you will learn about holding patient-doctor consultations, conducting medical examinations, and intervention techniques.
+The Clinical Skills Lab (simulation environment) prepares you for patient interaction in a real-world environment.

 Starting in the fifth semester of the program, you will complete a weekly clinical internship at the Kepler University Hospital's university clinics and departments or at other partner hospitals.
 These internships allow you to practice professional patient-doctor interaction and workplace skills.